Using Chef Client with Cisco NX-OS

 Chef Server and is required for proper Chef Client operation on Cisco Nexus

-found on Chef Supermarket.
+be found on Chef Supermarket.

 documents provide additional detail for cisco-cookbook and generic cookbook